-To analyse the effects of a storm surge on the surface layer of sediment at the sand flat, we executed a field survey before and after an event that flooded the sand flat of the Hors on January, 2017.
-Elevation data was acquired at six locations and along a transect across the sand flat to check whether changes in elevation occurred and, if so, in which order of magnitude (Figure 3).
-Elevation data was acquired using an RTK-DGPS system.
+To analyse the effects of a storm surge on the surface layer of sediment at the sand flat, we executed a field survey before and after an event that flooded the sand flat of De Hors on January 2017.
+Elevation data were acquired at six locations and along a transect across the sand flat to check whether changes in elevation occurred and, if so, on which order of magnitude (Fig. 3).
+Elevation data were acquired using a real-time kinematic and differential GPS (RTK-DGPS) system.

-10 3.2 The XBeach Model
+3.2 The XBeach model

-Considering that the topography is available on an annual basis (therefore, no data on the impacts of a single storm surge event is available), we choose to simulate the accretion/erosion patterns onto the sand flat that were induced by the most frequent storm surge conditions.
-The main goal is to identify, in an event scale, during which storm conditions deposition onto the sand flat occurs and understand the leading hydrodynamic processes underlying such deposition.
+Considering that the topography is available on an annual basis (therefore, no data on the impacts of a single storm surge event are available), we choose to simulate the accretion/erosion patterns onto the sand flat that were induced by the most frequent storm surge conditions.
+The main goal is to identify, in an event scale, during which storm conditions deposition onto the sand flat occurs and understand the leading hydrodynamic processes underlying such a deposition.